Spintronic virtual neural network by a voltage controlled ferromagnet for associative memory: Results

 where $c_{1}={\rm sign}(1-2\sin\theta_{1})$.
 Accordingly, when the magnetization reaches to an energetically stable (perpendicular or in-plane, depending on the sign of $K_{\rm u}$) state, $C_{1}$ is always $+1$, and $C_{i}$ ($i\ge 2$) is $+1$ ($-1$) when the color (black or white) of the $i$th pixel is the same with (opposite to) the $1$st pixel.
 In this work, for convention, we define that the $1$st pixel is always white, and correspondingly, define $C_{1}$ to be $+1$.
 Note that the definition of the correspondence between the angles and colors is not unique.
 For example, another possible definition is that the color of the $i$th pixel is white (black) when $\theta_{i}=0^{\circ}$ ($90^{\circ}$).
 In this case, the color of the $1$st pixel is not fixed to white.
 Such arbitrariness of the definition of the color does not affect the association because the patterns should be regarded as the same even when all of the black and white pixels are swapped.
 In addition, for convenience, we assume that $\theta$ relaxes to $0^{\circ}$ only when $K_{\rm u}>0$, in the following (see also Methods for analytical solution of the LLG equation).

 At the end of this subsection, we give two comments on the relation between the present system and previous works.
 First, comment can be made as to the possibility to extend the present system to analogue-output systems.
-While the activation function initially used in the neural network was a step function \cite{hopfield82} generating digital outputs, various kinds of activation functions, generating analogue outputs, such as hyperbolic tangent (or equivalently, sigmoid) function, have been proposed and used in the studies of neural networks \cite{mandic01}.
+While the activation function initially used in the neural network was a step function \cite{hopfield82} generating digital outputs, various kinds of activation functions, generating analogue outputs, such as hyperbolic tangent, sigmoid, and rectified linear unit (ReLU) functions, have been proposed and used in the studies of neural networks \cite{mandic01}.
 Such systems have been of great interest from both fundamental and practical viewpoints.
 In addition, in oscillator networks, interactions between oscillators sometimes result in phase differences $\Delta\psi_{i}$ which are neither in-phase nor anti-phase \cite{maffezzoni15}.
 For simplicity, however, the present work focuses on the digital outputs from ferromagnets only.
 An extension to analogue outputs will be possible if we, for example, add higher-order terms of magnetic anisotropy (see Methods for analogue output from VCMA devices).
-In fact, physical reservoir computing, using analogue outputs for recognition task of time-dependent inputs, by using VCMA device with second-order magnetic anisotropy energy was studied previously \cite{taniguchi22}.
+In fact, physical reservoir computing was studied previously by using VCMA device with second-order magnetic anisotropy energy, where analogue outputs were used for recognition task of time-dependent inputs, \cite{taniguchi22}.
 There is also an interesting proposal for an associative memory operation of colored patterns by an array of STOs \cite{prasad22}.
 Second, we note that there is a VCMA device applicable to oscillator networks.
 Recently, a parametric oscillation of the magnetization by using microwave VCMA effect was found in Ref. \cite{yamamoto20}.
 Thus, one might consider to replace an STO in the virtual oscillator network \cite{tsunegi22,imai23} with this parametric oscillator and develop an oscillator network.
 However, the fact that an external magnetic field is necessary for this parametric oscillator \cite{yamamoto20} suggests that such method is unsuitable for practical application.
 Non-uniqueness of the oscillation phase in this parametric oscillator will also be an issue to determine outputs uniquely \cite{taniguchi23}.
-These issues should be solved if one develops the idea of implementing VCMA devices to oscillator networks.
+These issues should be solved if one develops an idea of implementing VCMA devices to oscillator networks.